rdspring1/CarND-Advanced-Lane-Lines/README.md

 The search for the next layer's center is restricted to the 'margin' surround the previous layer's center.
 This process is repeated for each layer in the image.

 2) Plot_Window_Centroids - This function applies a mask to the binary image in order to select the lane line pixels around the window centroids.
+If an insignificant number of pixels is found in the masked area of the binary image, then the entire mask around the window centroid is selected.
+This case occurs when part of the line is covered in shadows or the lane line is striped.
+Keeping the window centroid mask ensures that the polynomial fits the lane pixels nicely.

 3) Curvature - This function fits a second-order polynomial using the lane-line pixels detected around the window centroids.